-Payments upon termination without "cause" for Messrs.
-Liu and King are governed by their current employment agreements entered into with the Company on August 29, 2005.
+Payments upon termination without "cause" for Mr. King are governed by his current employment agreements entered into with the Company on August 29, 2005.
 The executive's relationship with the Company is "at will" and may be terminated at the option of either party, with or without cause.